 Strategic Space Law course

-Funding : There is no cost for attending this course; however travel, accommodation and allowances are the responsibility of each member's parent unit.
+SSL will be delivered in Canberra – the exact venue will be confirmed to the selected participants.
+SSL is PMKeyS reportable.
+There is no cost for attending this workshop; however travel, accommodation and allowances are the responsibility of each member’s parent unit.

 Recognition of Prior Learning (RPL)